 A scaled score of 200 or higher is considered passing.
-An unofficial pass/fail score is given immediately after testing, and a detailed score report will be released within 4 weeks of testing.
+An unofficial pass/fail score is given immediately after testing, and a detailed score report will be released within four weeks of testing.

 In order to feel prepared for the test, plan to spend several weeks preparing.
 It is helpful to create a schedule for yourself ahead of time by breaking down the test topics into different weeks.
 This way, you will know you have enough time to study each topic covered on the test.

-- Watch for questions that include the words, “not or except,” which indicates that you need to choose the answer choice that does not apply.
+- Watch for questions that include the words “not” or “except,” which indicate that you need to choose the answer choice that does not apply.